-People with health anxiety use a variety of different mechanisms to cope –which usually make the situation worse in the long term.
+People with health anxiety use a variety of different mechanisms to cope – which usually make the situation worse in the long term.

 When the fear is high, you may either try to avoid, distract yourself from your thoughts and feelings or to escape from or avoid situations that remind you of illness or death.
 Here health anxiety becomes like an illness phobia.
 Thus you might avoid going to the doctor because you are convinced you will be given bad news.
-You might be avoiding people who are ill, hospitals, doctor’s surgeries, funerals, cemeteries, or reading anything about illness in the media.
+You might avoid people who are ill, hospitals, doctor’s surgeries, funerals, cemeteries, or read anything about illness in the media.
 Here you may have magical thinking that believes that thinking about bad events could make them happen.

 When your doubts are high, you may be excessively checking in the form of self-examination.
 Examples include checking whether: